parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 Starting from offset `0x40` we have:

 - `40 00 00 00`: Offset of this unit in the stream.
 For this unit it's `0x40`.
 In other words, if we go this offset in the sav file, we will see this data unit.
-- `00 00 00 00`: The CRC-in-progress value this unit starts at.
+- `00 00 00 00`: "The CRC-in-progress value this unit starts at."
 No idea what this is.
 It could be the default value of the CRC bytes when we are creating the CRC checksum (see above).
-At has been zero for this data unit in all live states I have seen.
+It has been zero for this data unit in all live states I have seen.
-- `91 d4 5f f6`: Checksum of the data unit with these bytes set to zero.
+- `91 d4 5f f6`: Checksum of the data unit with the checksum bytes set to zero.
 - `13 12 1d eb`: Data version == `eb 1d 12 13`. (?)
 - `01 00 00 00`: Instance number == `01`. (?)
 - `00 00 00 00`: Data pass number == `00`. (?)